ZLSTWebSite/Zlst/content/publication/SIGformer/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 陈思睿
+  - SiruiChen
-  - 陈佳伟
+  - JiaweiChen
-  - 周晟
+  - ShengZhou
-  - 王博浩
+  - BohaoWang
-  - 韩申
+  - ShenHan
-  - 王灿
+  - CanWang

 # Author notes (optional)
 # author_notes: